tacesrever/Il2CppParser/README.md

 ## use
 open libil2cpp.so(arm) with ida;
+Click `View->Open subviews->Strings` to generate strings's xref info;
-wait for ida's thinking is done(sometimes it take a while);
+wait for ida's thinking is done(sometimes it take a while)
+as find_il2cpp_addrs.py will use xref info of some function/global_addr;
 Click `File->Script file...` or press `Alt+F7`, run `scripts/find_il2cpp_addrs.py`,
 `find_il2cpp_addrs.py` will generate `il2cpp_addrs.json` at same path with libil2cpp.so;
 push `il2cpp_addrs.json` on your device;